 For more information on gateway Contact Us

 Benefits of School to Work Training

-- Schools are able to offer a wide range of opportunities to their students and are assisted by the NZMAC ITO Coordinator to produce an ILP for each student.
+- Schools are able to offer a wide range of opportunities to their students and are assisted by the NZMAC ITO Schools Transition Advisor to produce an ILP for each student.

 - By offering a wider range of opportunities and sharing the learning and assessment, retention and engagement of students is higher.

 - Students are able to complete NCEA Level 2 or Level 3, using marine or composites industry unit standards, and those credits can also be credited towards a nationally recognised level 4 industry qualification.

 - Students gain valuable work experience and the opportunity to enter full-time employment or an apprenticeship at the end of the school year.

 - Students gain practical skills in a workplace environment while completing NCEA qualifications.